ThyroSafe™ and Iosat™ Potassium Iodide

 From the FDA – “Short-term administration of KI (Potassium Iodide) at thyroid blocking doses is safe and, in general, more so in children than adults.
 The risks of stable iodine administration include sialadenitis (an inflammation of the salivary gland, of which no cases were reported in Poland among users after the Chernobyl accident), gastrointestinal disturbances, allergic reactions and minor rashes.
 In addition, persons with known iodine sensitivity should avoid KI, as should individuals with dermatitis herpetiformis and hypocomplementemic vasculitis, extremely rare conditions associated with an increased risk of iodine hypersensitivity.
 Thyroidal side effects of stable iodine include iodine-induced thyrotoxicosis, which is more common in older people and in iodine deficient areas but usually requires repeated doses of stable iodine.
 In addition, iodide goiter and hypothyroidism are potential side effects more common in iodine sufficient areas, but they require chronic high doses of stable iodine.
 In light of the preceding, individuals with multinodular goiter, Graves’ disease, and autoimmune thyroiditis should be treated with caution, especially if dosing extends beyond a few days.
 The vast majority of such individuals will be adults.
 The transient hypothyroidism observed in 0.37 percent (12 of 3214) of neonates treated with KI in Poland after Chernobyl has been without reported sequelae to date.
 There is no question that the benefits of KI treatment to reduce the risk of thyroid cancer outweigh the risks of such treatment in neonates.
 Nevertheless, in light of the potential consequences of even transient hypothyroidism for intellectual development, we recommend that neonates (within the first month of life) treated with KI be monitored for this effect by measurement of TSH (and FT4, if indicated) and that thyroid hormone therapy be instituted in cases in which hypothyroidism develops”.

-Can I give it to my pets? back to top
+Can I give it to my pets?
+Back to top of FAQ

 There have been no studies concerning animals and the administration of Potassium Iodide for radiation emergencies.
 Like humans, animals do not normally have any allergic reaction to limited doses of Potassium Iodide.
 For animals with no known iodine allergies (ask your vet) it is a relatively safe drug.
 If you wish to administer potassium iodide to your pet, follow the Iosat dosing chart amounts listed above in the “What is the dosage?” info and give the appropriate dosage based upon weight.
 For instance, the dosage for a 2-year-old child would be 32mg (1/4 tablet).
 If an average 2-year-old weighs 25 -30 lbs., a dog weighing the same would take the same dosage, 32mg (1/4 tablet).
 If a 2-week-old infant weighs on average 9 pounds, then you would give a 9 pound cat/dog 16mg (1/8 tablet).
 Crush it up and put it in their food.
 Please consult with a vet in advance to make sure your pet can safely take Potassium Iodide.